 Every Estonian national has the obligation to update their data in the Estonian Population Register.
 If you reside in the United Kingdom more than 183 days a year, you have the obligation to update your place of residence with your UK address.

-In order to do so, please fill out the application form (PDF) and send it digitally signed or scanned by email to [email protected], or by post.
+If you are unable to use the online services, please fill out the application form on paper and send it digitally signed or scanned by email to [email protected], or by post.
 Please also include a copy of your passport/ID-card.

 Did you have a child, got married, divorced or changed your name in the United Kingdom?